And now for something completely different....

 We have already made a video-van installation which was displayed at Hauser and Wirth Somerset 26th October 2018 alongside Ai Weiwei's documentary film "Human Flow" - we raised £500 for Amnesty International and The Banjul or Bust Project from this one event.

-Having completed the Banjul Challenge, we hope to continue developing The Banjul or Bust Project by showing the resulting documentary film in galleries, film festivals and street corners to continue raising awareness about the current human right issues affecting cultural minorities and displaced communities in the countries that we travelled through, and to continue raising funds for Amnesty International and Legs4Africa.
+Having completed the Banjul Challenge, we hope to continue developing The Banjul or Bust Project by showing the resulting feature length documentary film "You Can't Get There From Here" in galleries, film festivals and street corners to continue raising awareness about the current human right issues affecting cultural minorities and displaced communities in the countries that we travelled through, and to continue raising funds for Sandblast Arts and Legs4Africa.

-This travelogue will document our journey from the UK to the Gambia with the Banjul Challenge 2018 and explore the human rights issues affecting the countries through which we travel.
+This travelogue documents our journey from the UK to the Gambia with the Banjul Challenge 2018 and explores the human rights issues affecting the countries through which we travel.

 The Banjul challenge is the longest banger rally in the world.
 Teams leave the UK every December and head south through Morocco, Western Sahara, Mauritania and Senegal, arriving in Banjul in The Gambia.
 The journey is approximately 3700 mile and crosses the Sahara desert.
 On arrival all the rally vehicles are auctioned in aid of the Gambian National Olympic Committee (GNOC) and the association of Small scale Enterprises in Tourism (ASSET) who each receive 20% of the funds raised and the balance is distributed among local small businesses, NGOs, schools, etc.